woped/p2t/README.md

    - Choose a model to download or import an already downloaded model.
       <br>
       <img src="docs/images/Bildschirmfoto%202025-06-27%20um%2011.26.43.png" alt="LM Studio Model Selection" width="400"/>
+   - WoPeD should work with most models from LM Studio.
+The following 4 models have been extensively tested and can be recommended: `llama-3.2-1b-instruct`, `mistral-7b-instruct`, `meta-llama-3.1-8b-instruct`, and `gemma-2-9b-it`.
+For a detailed comparison of these models, please see the [Model Comparison](docs/pdf/Vergleich%20Modelle%20LM%20Studio.pdf).

    - Ensure the context length is set correctly, 10 000 tokens suits most cases, then load the model.
       <br>
       <img src="docs/images/Bildschirmfoto%202025-06-27%20um%2011.21.19.png" alt="LM Studio Model Download" width="400"/>